-© Copyright 2015 Hewlett-Packard Development Company, L.P.
+© Copyright 2016 HP Development Company,

 Citrix and XenDesktop are trademarks of Citrix Systems, Inc. and/or one more of its subsidiaries, and may be registered in the United States Patent and Trademark Office and in other countries.
 Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
-Microsoft, Windows, Windows Vista, and Windows Server are trademarks of the Microsoft group of companies.
+Microsoft, Windows, Windows Vista, and Windows Server are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 UNIX is a registered trademark of The Open Group.
 VMware and Horizon View are registered trademarks or trademarks of VMware, Inc. in the United States and/or other jurisdictions.